Sociology of Sexualities

 Requisites for this module

-Theories and approaches to the study of intimate life; Sexing and gendering visual culture; Cross-cultural images of same-sex behaviours; Homosexualities in Western culture and history; Gay politics: becoming visible; Sexual communities and cultures; Diseased sexualities: the challenges of HIV and AIDS; Sexual identities in conflict; Out of the representational closet; Gay liberation and beyond: some ideas for the future.
+Theories and approaches to the study of lesbian and gay life; Sexing and gendering visual culture; Cross-cultural images of same-sex behaviours; Homosexualities in Western culture and history; Gay politics: becoming visible; Sexual communities and cultures

 - (2016) Introducing the new sexuality studies, Abingdon: Routledge.

 - Plummer, Kenneth. (c2003) Intimate citizenship: private decisions and public dialogues, Seattle: University of Washington Press.

 - (2012) Understanding global sexualities: new frontiers, Abingdon: Routledge. vol. Sexuality, culture and health series